bisdn/bisdn-linux/README.md

 * Disk space and RAM

-We recommend a minimum 8GB RAM and 150GB free disk space for building a single full image.
+We recommend a minimum of 8 GiB RAM and 150 GiB free disk space for building a single full image.

 * repo tool